Mangaia: Economy

 Mangaia's economy is heavily government-supported, with 50% of the workforce employed by the public-sector.
 Historically, its economy was based around agricultural production, which benefited from privileged access to the New Zealand market.
 The removal of this access combined with shipping interruptions destroyed the industry.
 Subsequent depopulation has left the island lacking in basic services, with no doctor or dentist.
 Current exports include eis necklaces made from the shells of the pupu snail.

 Mangaia is connected to the rest of the Cook Islands by Mangaia Airport.

 Previously powered by diesel generators, since 2018 it has been powered by a solar-battery power station.

 Ecology

 Flora

 The flora of Mangaia can be divided into five ecological zones.
 The pa tai, or coast, is dominated by coconuts, Pandanus tectorius, Barringtonia asiatica, and other scrub plants.
 The Rautuitui, or upland makatea, is native forest, dominated by indigenous species such as Elaeocarpus tonganus, Hernandia moerenhoutiana, and Guettarda speciosa, with coconuts, candlenuts, and Morinda citrifolia in areas near villages and tracks.
 The harsher parts of the makatea are covered in scrub, including pandanus and the endemic Geniostoma sykesii.
 The Puna (swampy lowlands) contain the island's most fertile soils, and are dominated by introduced and cultivate species such as taro, coconut, and Hibiscus tiliaceus.
 The Rautuanue (slopes) and maunga (mountain) are heavily modified, and covered in pineapple, coconut, scrub, ferns, and grass.

+A first focused survey of Mangaia's lichen flora, based on field work in 2024, recorded 66 species in 37 genera and 22 families.
+Most were collected in coastal and littoral forest, largely because much of the island's central interior is now plantation forestry rather than indigenous vegetation.
+The most lichen-rich host trees were coconut (38 taxa), Hibiscus tiliaceus (21), Pandanus tectorius (15), and Fagraea berteroana (10), while only three taxa were recorded from coastal makatea.
+The survey added 43 new national records for the Cook Islands, indicating that Mangaia's lichen flora had previously been very poorly documented.